Equilibridix/alx-low_level_programming/0x00-hello_world/README.md

 The 6 task prints the sizeof for various types

 The 7 task generates assembly code

+The 8 task creates a C program using fprintf output